forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 1. **Optional**: In VS Code, run **SFDX: Pull Source from Default Scratch Org**.
 Then, add your new permission set to your source control repository.
 If you have a copy of the permission set in your Salesforce DX project, you can assign permissions to scratch org users by running `sfdx force:user:permset:assign -n Your_Perm_Set_Name`.
 1. In VS Code, create a launch configuration for the Apex Debugger.
     1. To open the Debug view, in the VS Code Activity Bar, click the bug icon (hover text: Debug).
-    1. To open your `launch.json` file, click the gear icon (hover text: Open launch.json).
+    1. To create a `launch.json` file, click the gear icon (hover text: Configure or fix launch.json) and then select **Apex Debugger**.
+(If you’ve already created this file, clicking the gear icon opens the file.)
     1. Within the `"configurations"` array, add a `"Launch Apex Debugger"` configuration:
         ```
         "configurations": [